 Skip to content

-Broccoli & Tofu Stir-Fry with Spicy Peanut Sauce
+Healthy Tofu and Broccoli Stir Fry Recipe with Flavorful Spicy Peanut Sauce

-This broccoli and tofu stir-fry is incredibly savory, a little sweet, and loaded with flavor.
+This tofu and broccoli stir fry recipe is incredibly savory, a little sweet, and loaded with flavor.
 The most valuable player in this dish is my homemade peanut sauce, which has a ton of fresh garlic and ginger for the ultimate umami flavor.
 Double the recipe and use this delicious peanut sauce for dipping fresh vegetable rolls or for a simple noodle dish or salad — you’ll be blown away by how flavorful a vegan dinner can really be!

 This dish’s Chinese-inspired creamy, spicy peanut sauce is so easy to make – simply whisk your ingredients in a bowl, no blender necessary!
 The whole recipe uses just one pot, so it’s super-easy to make when you don’t have a lot of time to cook and clean during a busy work and school week.
 It’s also kid-approved — my two teenagers are constantly requesting this for dinner, which makes me very happy given how healthy it is!